Menu

 Persistence of Beta-Blocker Treatment After a Heart Attack (PBH)

-Assesses adults 18 years of age and older during the measurement year who were hospitalized and discharged alive with a diagnosis of acute myocardial infarction and who received persistent beta-blocker treatment for six months after discharge.
+The percentage of persons 18 years of age and older during the measurement period who were hospitalized and discharged from July 1 of the year prior to the measurement period to June 30 of the measurement period with a diagnosis of AMI and who received persistent beta-blocker treatment for 180 days (6 months) after discharge.

 Why It Matters